r00tprivilege/DevSecOps/2- Security of the Pipeline/2-1-Intro-to-Pipeline-Automation.md

 **Learning Objectives**

-In this room, you'll learn about these topics:
+In this part, you'll learn about these topics:
 - What the DevOps pipeline is
 - The tools and automation used in DevOps
 - Basic security principles for the DevOps pipeline